ChristosKarathanasisac/CreateNotesApp/README.md

      ![3](https://user-images.githubusercontent.com/95130533/191436963-f6018b39-f239-4578-894b-c70702512de6.png)

-   ### The second option a user has is to search his notes.
-The user can filter his notes based on.
+   ### The second option users have is to search their notes.
+The users can filter their notes based on.
   - The creation date.
   - The last modified date.
   - Word(s).
-  ### Of course, the user has the option to get all notes created by him.
+  ### Of course, the users have the option to get all notes created by them.

   ![searchNote](https://user-images.githubusercontent.com/95130533/191441841-1ed2b52c-7166-4697-8b04-ac1f3de3724b.png)

-    ### After the user finds his note has the following options:
+    ### After the users finds their note have the following options:
-    - #### He can open his note.
+    - #### They can open their note.
-    - #### He can modify his note.
+    - #### They can modify their note.
-    - #### He can delete his note.
+    - #### They can delete their note.

-       #### On the open note page user can:
+       #### On the open note page users can:
-        - Save his note and the attachments on his personal computer.
+        - Save their note and the attachments on their personal computer.
-        - Send his note and the attachments via email.
+        - Send their note and the attachments via email.
         - Open the saved file.
         - Open the saved images.